GoogleCloudPlatform/webapp2/docs/guide/request.rst

   A dictionary-like object with variables from a POST form, as unicode. str_POST
-  A dictionary-like object with variables from a POST form, as a strings. cookies
+  A dictionary-like object with variables from a POST form, as a strings. params
+  A dictionary-like object combining the variables GET and POST. cookies
   A dictionary-like object with cookie values.